grexlort/exercises/readme.md

   (however there is couple of `Mediator` implementations like `symfony/event-dispatcher`)
   * sake of simplicity of this exercise and time-box

-  i decide to use for each loop
+  I decided to use for each loop

 4:
-* 'date' field should be considered to be escaped or renamed due to collision of reserved key of many SQL databases
+* escaping or renaming the 'date' field should be considered, due to possible collision with reserved key of many SQL databases.
-* I prepare 3 version of this query for MySQL, SQL standard (without `YEAR` non standard function), and with sub-query.
+* I prepared 3 version of this query for MySQL, SQL standard (without `YEAR` non standard function), and with sub-query.

 5:
-* 'system_user' table should be considered to be escaped or renamed due to collision of reserved key of many SQL databases
+* escaping or renaming the 'system_user' table should be considered, due to possible collision with reserved key of many SQL databases.